Yakim126/heh/README.md

 # GoogleSearch Bot
+### Modules, that are used in the project:
+  BeautifulSoup4.
+Version 4.7.1
+  lxml.
+Version 4.3.4
+  pyTelegramBotAPI.
+Version 3.6.6
+  Requests.
+Version 2.7.0
+  Soupsieve.
+Version 1.9.1
+  Telebot.
+Version 0.0.3
+  Urllib3.
+Version 1.25.3

 ### Description
 Bot search engine on Google.
 Displays the first 10 search results.
 Written in the Python programming language, version 3.6.7.
 Development environment used: PyCharm 2019.1.3 (Community Edition) Build # PC-191.7479.30, built May 29, 2019